-A. You may be too late for this year, but you can make plans to set up for business starting in January, and begin keeping records the IRS requires.
+A. It's probably too late to start calling your writing a business for your 2014 tax return, but now is a good time to start setting up the business and begin keeping records the IRS requires for 2015.
 Here are a few of the things you need to know to get started:

 The IRS will want to know if you are writing as a hobby or you consider your writing a business—the difference being that you are either doing it for fun or you have a profit motive.
 If you are doing it as a hobby, you can deduct the expenses associated with your writing but only up to the amount you actually made during the year.